PrestaShop/docs/src/content/1.7/console/_index.md

 # Console

-This sections aims to becomes the source of console commands.
+This sections aims to become the source of console commands.